EU taxonomy

 This page provides information on how Upright produces data for metrics related to EU taxonomy of sustainable activities (EU regulation 2020/852)

 This page describes how Upright produces EU taxonomy metrics.
-For information on what EU taxonomy metrics Upright provides, visit this page.
+For information on what EU taxonomy metrics Upright provides, visit .

 Upright seeks to produce all its impact data based on the best available information.
 Upright's EU taxonomy metrics are either: